Stranded Knitting in the Round with Steeks Tutorial

 - Casting on armhole steeks and shaping with ssk and k2tog decreases.

-- Casting off the centre front steek; casting on the front neck steek and shaping with ssk and k2tog decreases.
+- Shaping the front neck with ssk and k2tog decreases.

 - Grafting the shoulders together.

 - Cutting the front, front neck and back neck steeks.

 - Knitting up stitches and working the front band in two colours on right and wrong side rows.

 - Trimming and cross stitching the front steeks.

 An Introduction to Stranded Knitting in the Round with Steeks